kevinnilson/WebComponents4Kids/common_html_tags.md

 [try on plunker](http://plnkr.co/edit/bqRFSPf9ZDuA9Ddu30fw?p=preview)

 There are many tags in HTML you can use to make your website.
-In the above example I am showing H1,a href,span,div,and a button.
+In the above example I am showing h1,a,span,div,and button.

 ```html